Skip to content

 }

 The Form infers the type from initialValue.
-Here, to create a simple form containing a single text input field, the initialValue is set as a string type.
+In this example, we create a simple form containing a single text input field by setting the initialValue to a string type.

 WARNING

-If you are expecting state restoration on the Android platform, please check if the type specified in initialValue is restorable.
-Inside the Form, rememberSaveable is used to manage input values, and runtime errors will be thrown from the API for unsupported types.
+If you expect state restoration on the Android platform, please ensure the type specified in initialValue is restorable.
+The Form internally uses rememberSaveable to manage form values, and runtime errors will be thrown for unsupported types.

 Reference: RememberSaveable.kt;l=242